Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Introduction

 \section{Introduction}

-In the present paper, we generalize the arguments in \cite{H} and \cite{HLZ} to prove that for a {\it strongly graded} conformal vertex algebra $V$, matrix elements of products and iterates of {\it logarithmic} intertwining operators among triples of strongly graded generalized $V$-modules under suitable assumptions satisfy certain systems of differential equations and that the prescribed singular points are regular.
-Using these differential equations, we verify the {\it convergence and extension property} needed in the theory of logarithmic tensor categories for strongly graded generalized $V$-modules in \cite{HLZ}.
-Consequently, under certain assumptions on the strongly graded generalized modules for a strongly graded conformal vertex algebra $V$, we obtain a natural structure of braided tensor category on the category of strongly graded generalized $V$-modules using the main result of \cite{HLZ}.
+In the present paper, we generalize the arguments in \cite{H} (cf. \cite{HLZ7}) to prove that for a {\it strongly graded} conformal vertex algebra $V$, matrix elements of products and iterates of {\it logarithmic} intertwining operators among triples of strongly graded generalized $V$-modules under suitable assumptions satisfy certain systems of differential equations and that the prescribed singular points are regular.
+Using these differential equations, we verify the {\it convergence and extension property} needed in the theory of logarithmic tensor categories for strongly graded generalized $V$-modules in \cite{HLZ7}.

-The notion of strongly graded conformal vertex algebra and the notion of its strongly graded module were introduced in \cite{HLZ} as natural concepts from which the theory of logarithmic tensor categories was developed.
+The notion of strongly graded conformal vertex algebra and the notion of its strongly graded module were introduced in \cite{HLZ1} as natural concepts from which the theory of logarithmic tensor categories was developed.
 A strongly $A$-graded conformal vertex algebra $V$ (respectively, a strongly $\tilde{A}$-graded $V$-module) is a vertex algebra (respectively, a $V$-module), with a weight-grading provided by a conformal vector in $V$ (an $L(0)$-eigenspace decomposition), and with a second, compatible grading by an abelian group $A$ (respectively, an abelian group $\tilde{A}$ containing $A$ as its subgroup), satisfying certain grading restriction conditions.
 One important source of examples of strongly graded conformal vertex algebras and modules comes {}from the vertex algebras and modules associated with {\it not necessarily positive definite} even lattices.
-In particular, the tensor products of vertex operator algebras and the vertex algebras associated with even lattices are strongly graded conformal vertex algebras (see \cite{Y}).
+In particular, the tensor products of vertex operator algebras and the vertex algebras associated with even lattices are strongly graded conformal vertex algebras (see \cite{Y1},\cite{Y2}).
 In \cite{B1}, Borcherds used the vertex algebra associated with the self-dual Lorentzian lattice of rank $2$ and its tensor product with $V^{\natural}$ to construct the ``Monster" Lie algebra.